 How to Write the Boston College Supplement Essays 2016-2017

 Academics are top-notch at BC, which ranks among the highest among American research institutions in producing Fulbright scholars and houses eight research libraries containing over two million printed volumes.
-Students studying at BC are also given a chance to let loose and show some school spirit, especially at men’s hockey games which have won in five national championships so far.
+Students studying here are also given a chance to let loose and show some school spirit, especially while watching the men’s hockey team, which has won five national championships so far.

 Boston College has a competitive application process, having received almost 30,000 applications in the 2015-2016 cycle and accepting about 30% of those students.
-Because of this competitive admissions process, it is imperative that your essays for BC stand out.
-CollegeVine essay specialists have briefly analyzed BC’s supplemental essay prompt below.
+Because of this competitive admissions process, it is imperative that your essays stand out.
+CollegeVine essay specialists have put together a guide to the supplemental essay prompts below.

 Human beings have a creative side that tends to shine most when we are truly invested in the world around us.
 Describe a situation when you responded effectively to a particular need and found yourself at your creative best.

 Best for those with a humanitarian bent (and whose activities reflect that), this is a loaded prompt with many aspects to address.
-There are two main topics involved: volunteer/humanitarian related work and creativity.
-The prompt asks how helping others has lead to an outpouring of personal creativity in your life, weaving the two topics together.
+There are two main topics involved: volunteer/humanitarian-related work and creativity.
+The prompt asks how helping others has led to an outpouring of personal creativity in your life, weaving the two topics together.

 You don’t need to limit yourself to strict volunteer work, though.
 You can write about teaching your younger sister how to tie her shoe in a way she could remember, or starting a food compost system at your school with limited supplies.
 Just remember to illustrate your creativity through solving the problem.